An IPSN and RBGE Workshop: Illustrating botanic gardens and arboreta’s commitment to plant health and better biosecurity

 IPSN workshops provide an opportunity for garden staff to network, share knowledge and increase their understanding of current threats.
 The reciprocal exchange of information between botanical and arboreta with plant health scientists who inform policymakers is a key element.
 The discussions clearly demonstrated botanic gardens and arboreta can not only play an important role in detecting new and emerging pests and diseases, but also help to initiate and support research into new threats, as well as engaging the public.
 Their unique plant collections, alongside their talented and dedicated staff, offer extensive opportunities for research that can be used to better our understanding of damaging organisms and promote understanding and engagement amongst the public.

-The IPSN wishes to extend a big thank you to the Royal Botanic Gardens Edinburgh, Defra for funding the events, and all the attendees.
+The IPSN wishes to extend a big thank you to the Royal Botanic Gardens Edinburgh, Defra and the BigGive for supporting the events, and all the attendees.